-Old fashioned creamed corn in its purest form needs just a little salt and butter.
+Old time creamed corn in its purest form needs just a little salt and butter.
 Learn how to make it the traditional southern way.
 You will never eat canned corn again.

 No flour, no milk or heavy cream, no corn starch out of a box or can.
 You are using corn starch in its purest form.
 Let us show you how.